osu-tekbots/capstone-website/README.md

 - Third-party authentication provider IDs and secrets are located *outside this repository* in a `auth.ini` file.

-- The `db/upload.php` file handles uploading images to the `images/` folder that the user provides.

 - All external CSS and JS files are located in the `assets/css/` and `assets/js/` respectively.
 An internal CSS file called `assets/css/capstone.css` contains customized CSS proporties relevant to this application.

    > Please be aware that this CSS file is global and will modify the entire application to adhere to its standards.
    > (EX: modifying the background color of the "body" element will modify all "body" elements of all pages, not just
    > a single one.)
 Please create new classes whenever applicable.

-- The `includes/header.php` file contains all references to external CSS and JS files.
+- The `modules/header.php` file contains all references to external CSS and JS files.
 The `header.php` and `footer.php` files should be included in all files in the `pages/` directory.

-- The `modules/mailer.php` file contains all e-mail handling functions.

 - The `modules/` folder contains encapsulated code that is shared between multiple files in the `pages/` folder.
   Whenever possible , please consolidate duplicate functionality into a single module or folder.
-For example, the `modules/createCards.php` will contain functions utilized in `pages/browseProjects.php` and `pages/myProjects.php` to render project cards with different attributes.
+For example, the `modules/cards.php` will contain functions utilized in `pages/browseProjects.php` and `pages/myProjects.php` to render project cards with different attributes.